NothingAG/constitution/constitution.md

 ### 6.2.
 CHANGES TO THE CONSTITUTION

-The **GRC** (see section 3.7) has the authority to change the constitution.
-Proposed changes to the constitution are tensions which can be presented as proposals through the GRC's governance process.
-If a proposed change does not meet the criteria for valid proposals (section 4.2.2) but the GRC decides that the proposed change should be processed, the GRC has the authority to process the proposal regardless of its validity.
+The **bridge** (see section 3.7) has the authority to change the constitution.
+Proposed changes to the constitution are tensions which can be presented as proposals through the bridge's governance process.
+If a proposed change does not meet the criteria for valid proposals (section 4.2.2) but the bridge decides that the proposed change should be processed, the bridge has the authority to process the proposal regardless of its validity.

 Governance output which changes the constitution does not automatically become valid.
-As soon as a constitutional change is accepted by the GRC, the interpreter of the GRC communicates the respective change to all crew members.
+As soon as a constitutional change is accepted by the bridge, the interpreter of the bridge communicates the respective change to all crew members.
 Within the next 7 days, crew members can respond to the change.
 If no objections are raised within this time frame, the change to the constitution becomes valid.
 If a crew member has an objection to a constitutional change, the objection is processed as follows:

-1. (a) The objector contacts the facilitator of the GRC as well as the original proposer of the change.
+1. (a) The objector contacts the facilitator of the bridge as well as the original proposer of the change.
 The objector, the proposer, and the facilitator then integrate the objection.
-2. (b) The proposer brings the adapted proposal back to the GRC (either asynchronously or through a regular governance meeting).
+2. (b) The proposer brings the adapted proposal back to the bridge (either asynchronously or through a regular governance meeting).
-3. (c) Once the adapted proposal is accepted by the GRC, the interpreter communicates the adapted proposal to all crew members, who can respond to it following the process outlined in this section (6.2).
+3. (c) Once the adapted proposal is accepted by the bridge, the interpreter communicates the adapted proposal to all crew members, who can respond to it following the process outlined in this section (6.2).
 4. (d) As soon as a proposed change to the constitution raises no new objections, it becomes valid.

-For proposals that have already been exposed to all crew members in some form, the facilitator of the GRC may decide to lower the response time.
+For proposals that have already been exposed to all crew members in some form, the facilitator of the bridge may decide to lower the response time.

 ### 6.4 LEGACY POLICIES AND SYSTEMS